waku-org/docs.waku.org/docs/getting-started/concepts/protocols.md

 ## [Filter](https://rfc.vac.dev/spec/12/)

-`Filter` protocol allows light nodes to selectively subscribe to specific messages transmitted by other peers.
+`Filter` protocol allows light nodes to selectively subscribe to specific messages transmitted by other peers using [content topics](/getting-started/concepts/content-topics).
 It is designed to be a lightweight alternative to the `Relay` protocol, particularly tailored for devices with limited bandwidth.

 ## [Store](https://rfc.vac.dev/spec/13/)